nishchaymakkar/Society_Management_App/README.md

 3. Connect to Firebase
 4. Sync Gradle and build the project.
 5. Run the app on an emulator or a physical device.
+## License
+- This project is open-source and available under the MIT License.
+[MIT License](LICENSE)